edumarin/edumarin.github.io/_pages/about.md

 # Recent News

 * Sep, 2022.
+Our magazine paper "Commercial R&D practices" has been accepted at the Journal of Cloud Computing
+* Sep, 2022.
 Our paper "Heimdallr: Fingerprinting SD-WAN Control-Plane Architecture via Encrypted Control Traffic" has been accepted at ACSAC 2022
 * May, 2022.
 Bernardo has joined our group as intern.
 He'll work with me on SDN/P4 security for 6 months.
 Welcome Bernardo!
 * May, 2022.
 Our paper "Primitives for Finite Field Arithmetic in Network Switches" has been accepted at P4 workshop 2022